3A2DEV/ans2dev.general/docs/docsite/rst/guide_ansible_tests.rst

 Unit tests are small isolated tests that target a specific library or module.

-Unit tests in Ansible are currently the only way of driving tests from python within Ansible’s continuous integration process.
+Unit tests in Ansible are currently the only way of driving tests from python within Ansible continuous integration process.

 This means that in some circumstances the tests may be a bit wider than just units.